dennislee22/dennislee22.github.io/docs/cml/tensorflow.md

 {:toc}

 ---

+## Tensorboard

+1. Create a CML workbench session with 2 CPU/16 GiB memory and 1 GPU profile.

 ## How to train model using GPU/CPU?

 1. Create a CML workbench session with 2 CPU/16 GiB memory and 1 GPU profile.